CDCgov/cdh-lava-react/readme.md

 11. An audit log report is available for all report runs with status, duration and other meta data.
 A retry interval can be configured.
 12. There is no limit on the number of external subscribers or subscriptions per report.
 13. The report text is configurable via email  Different email aliases are allowed for different environments such as dev and test.
 Report email text include a default link to the SharePoint library that includes a history of output from preivous report runs.

+### UC2:  Standard Reports

+1. Data Dictionary.
+A standard data dictionary report is available for all projects using the GIFT meta data features.
+The basic data dictionaries created by off the shelf products are quite limited.
+In addition, to the standard data points of name, data type, and text, the GIFT templates allow for  a) automatically listing available data elements for datasets with less than 100 distinct values.  b) providing full data lineage and traceability.  c) linking and filtering to report projects and other meta-data. d) number of unique elements, number of null values and range of data elements.

+2. Automated Data Quality.
+A standard data quality report is available for all projects.
+The automated components of the report for bronze data compare the data lake tables to initial source input and acccount for differences in 1) data types 2) nullability 3) field name 4) column count 5) row count and 6) count of distinct valus.

 ## Getting Started